 Option 1: Admissions Test

-- You will be notified of the required materials to bring along for the Admissions Test.
+- The Admissions Test is only available to applicants from Singapore and in selected cities in China, India, Indonesia, Malaysia, Vietnam and Myanmar, subject to availability of test schedules.
+You will be notified of the required materials to bring along for the Admissions Test.

 Option 2: Portfolio

 - Your portfolio should contain 10–15 pieces of original work from at least two of the following categories: paintings, drawings, collages, posters, sculptures, digital images (Photoshop, Illustrator, etc), photographs, and/or video clips.
 These works should demonstrate your creative development and process and be created solely by you (not from a photograph, magazine or copied from a reproduction of another source).

 - You are required to upload your portfolio online and label each work as follows:

 (iii) Month/year create

 If we wish to know more about your artwork from the Admissions Test or your portfolio, we will arrange for a discussion with you.

 DIPLOMA TUITION FEES FOR AUGUST 2023 INTAKE (PER ANNUM FEES)

 Note for Diploma fees:

 * Singapore PRs and International students who choose to take up the Tuition Grant (TG) will need to make an online application and then sign the TG Deed with the Government of Singapore.
 Under the terms of the TG Deed, you will be required to work for a Singapore entity for a period of three years upon graduation.
 For more information, visit tgonline.moe.gov.sg.